 Abraham Kane, the Big Bad of Motorcity, has his daughter Julie.
 He doesn't know she's a Burner and the Burners don't know she's his daughter.

 Most notable in the finale when Mike Chilton pretends to take her hostage.

-Ice King has his penguin, Gunther who he always carries around with him, and more or less all the other Gunthers in the Ice Kingdom.
-Also, before he was Ice King, he had his fiancée Betty, who he always called his "princess" and was visibly and verbally heartbroken when he left her.
+Ice King has his penguin, Gunther, whom he always carries around with him, and more or less all the other Gunthers in the Ice Kingdom.
+Also, before he was Ice King, he had his fiancée, Betty, whom he always called his "princess" and was visibly and verbally heartbroken when he left her.

 In Young Justice, Cheshire genuinely cares for her younger sister Artemis, even saving her life mid-battle.
 She even names her daughter after Artemis' middle name.
 In season two, it appears that Black Manta has grown to care for his son, Aqualad.